Spirik/GEM/README.md

   *Type*: `double`
   Maximum boundary of the spinner range.

+> [!IMPORTANT]
-> **Note:** It is up to author of the sketch to make sure that initial value of the associated variable is within allowable range of spinner, and that type of variable and types of step and min/max boundaries match (and their values don't exceed capacity of their data type).
+> It is up to author of the sketch to make sure that initial value of the associated variable is within allowable range of spinner, and that type of variable and types of step and min/max boundaries match (and their values don't exceed capacity of their data type).
 Increment/decrement of variable will stop closest to the corresponding min/max boundary of allowable range, and result variable value may not always reach said boundaries exactly, if initial value and step combination won't allow it.
 If initial value is not within min/max boundaries interaction with spinner won't affect it (it will be possible to enter edit mode but won't be possible to increment/decrement value).
 If step is supplied as a negative value, the absolute value will be taken instead.
 If supplied value of min is greater than max, min/max values will be swapped.
 So `{ .step = -50, .min = 150, .max = 49 }` is equivalent to `{ .step = 50, .min = 49, .max = 150 }`.

 ----------